Macroinvertebrates Projects

 In partnership with National Park Service (Upper Delaware Scenic and Recreational River) funded by Department of the Interior.

-Inventory of the freshwater snails of UPDE to determine distribution and community structure.
-We are also utilizing genetic research techniques (tissue barcoding and eDNA) to identify invasive species and their distribution.
-This project was highlighted in the ANSP blog in April of 2023.
+This project was an inventory of the freshwater snails of UPDE to determine distribution and community structure.
+We utilized genetic research techniques (tissue barcoding and eDNA) to identify invasive species and their distribution.
+Our results can be found on the National Park Service DataStore website.

 Uptake and bioaccumulation/biomagnification of subsurface-derived PFASs by lotic, warm water food webs